RCarpus/meet-app/README.md

 ### FEATURE 5: DATA VISUALIZATION
 **User Story**: As a user, I should be able to see a chart showing the number and type of upcoming events in each city so that I can see what types of events are happening in each city.

-**Scenario 1**: Given that the user has performed a successful search query, when the main page is loaded, the user should see a pie chart displaying the types of events and a bar chart displaying the number of events in each city.
+**Scenario 1**: Given that the main page is open, when the user wants to see the upcoming events by city, the user should see a pie chart displaying the types of events and a bar chart displaying the number of events in each city.